napi-rs/website/docs/concepts/threadsafe-function.md

 [`napi_env`](https://nodejs.org/api/n-api.html#napi_env), [`napi_value`](https://nodejs.org/api/n-api.html#napi_value), and [`napi_ref`](https://nodejs.org/api/n-api.html#napi_ref) are low level concepts in `Node-API`, which the `#[napi]` macro of **NAPI-RS** is built on top of. **NAPI-RS** also provides a [low level API](../compat-mode/concepts/env) to access the original `Node-API`.
 :::

-`Node-API` provide the complex `ThreadSafe Function` APIs to call the JavaScript function on the other thread.
+`Node-API` provides the complex `ThreadSafe Function` APIs to call JavaScript functions on other threads.
 It's very complex so many developers don't understand how to use it correctly. **NAPI-RS** provides a limited version of `ThreadSafe Function` APIs to make it easier to use:

 ```rust {10} title=lib.rs
 use std::thread;